dev-abir/tanks/README.md

 > - The resources I used in this project are not original, I have edited some of them
 > - I used the [go-sdl2](https://godoc.org/github.com/veandco/go-sdl2) library here.

-Thanks in advance for contributing to my project :)
+Thanks in advance for contributing to my project :relaxed:

 ## How to run:
-(I will provide compiled binaries from release 1)
+Grab the latest stable compiled binaries [here](https://github.com/dev-abir/tanks/releases/latest)(click on **Assets**)

 ## How to build:
 **I would highly encourage you to understand each and every steps of the build process**